MRo47/KalmanFilter/readme.md

 Now that we have modelled our system as well as the measurements coming into it we are ready to plug in our values into the kalman filter.

-The algorithm consists of 2 main steps:
+The algorithm consists of 2 main steps: Prediction and Update

 ### Prediction step